codazoda/mildroadtrip/_posts/2016-03-23-first-ride-on-my-new-bike.markdown

 But, today is my first real ride.
 I'm going to make the short trip to my parents house.
 They live about 3 miles from me.
 I plan a route that make one left turn out of my neighborhood then all the other intersections are either right turns or strait through with stop lights.
 I get the bike on the road, make an easy traffic free left turn, and I'm on my way.

 About half way there I pull up to the first stop light on my route.
 My visor is fogging up.
 Without much thought, I pulled the visor open to let in some air.
 A car pulls up behind me; my first bit of traffic.
-The light turns green anad I turn the throttle.
+The light turns green and I turn the throttle.
 Nothing.
 I can't move.

 I press the starter button just as the light turns yellow.
 "Sorry dude", I think about the guy behind me, "we just missed that one".
 I think I had let the clutch out to open my visor, killing the bike.
 When it turns green again, I proceed as if nothing happened.